Hrithik5/Hrithik5/README.md

  ## I am a Computer Science Graduate👨🏻‍🎓
 - ⚡ I’m a Devops Engineer.
-- 👨🏽‍💻 I’m currently working and growing on my skills in Advance Devops Methods and System Design.
+- 👨🏽‍💻 I’m currently working and growing on my skills in Advance Devops Methodologies and System Design.
 - 😉 Open source enthusiast (PS: Always ready for a contribution😁)
 - 📫 How to reach me: hrithikchauhan01@gmail.com